Nonlinear Landau damping for the two-species screened Vlasov-Poisson system with large initial distributions

 The two-species screened Vlasov-Poisson system (cf. \cite{Bedrossian000}) is read as

-where $F^\pm:=F^\pm(t,x,v)$ denote the density distributions of ions (``$+$") and electrons (``$-$") respectively, at the time $t>0$ and in the phase-space $(x,v)\in\mathbb{R}^d\times\mathbb{R}^d$, and the self-consistent field $E(t,x)$ is generated through the screened Coulomb interactions \eqref{coulomb} by the net charge density $\rho_{F}:=\rho_{F}^{+}-\rho_{F}^{-}$ with $\di \rho_{F}^\pm(t,x):=\int_{\mathbb{R}^d} F^\pm(t,x,v)\,dv.$ Note that the two-species Vlasov-Poisson system \eqref{VKG0} is a fundamental model in physics due to the quasi-neutrality of the plasma in nature.
-For the physical background of two-species system, one can refer the related literature \cite{Baumann2023,Duan2024,Glassey09,Krall73}.
+where $F^\pm:=F^\pm(t,x,v)$ denote the density distributions of ions (``$+$") and electrons (``$-$") respectively, at the time $t>0$ and in the phase-space $(x,v)\in\mathbb{R}^d\times\mathbb{R}^d$, and the self-consistent field $E(t,x)$ is generated through the screened Coulomb interactions \eqref{coulomb} by the net charge density $\rho_{F}:=\rho_{F}^{+}-\rho_{F}^{-}$ with $\di \rho_{F}^\pm(t,x):=\int_{\mathbb{R}^d} F^\pm(t,x,v)\,dv.$ Note that the two-species Vlasov-Poisson system \eqref{VKG0} is a fundamental physical model due to the quasi-neutrality of the plasma in nature.
+For the physical background of the two-species system, one can refer to the related literature \cite{Baumann2023, Duan2024, Glassey09, Krall73}.